Kevin Puts

 Opera Insights

 Find a deeper connection with the opera with Opera Insights.
-Join us in the theater 45 minutes before any production for a lecture and immersive conversation.
+Brush up on the day’s opera during one of HGO's popular pre-show talks.
+Join us on the Orchestra level of the Brown Auditorium 45 minutes before curtain time.

 January 23, 2026